Iwan Dowie known as Iwan

 Iwan has also graduated with an LLB from Cardiff Law School, developing a keen interest in medical law.
 Iwan has continued to-date to pursue his interest in law and politics, particularly in relation to nursing, medical and allied healthcare practice.
 Iwan graduated with an MSc in Education from the University of Glamorgan, his dissertation (with distinction) examined, via an evaluation study, healthcare lecturers’ perceptions in using high fidelity simulation.

 Iwan is also a Panel Registrant Member with the Nursing Midwifery Council, and has an interest in professional regulation.
-Recently he has been recommended to sit on the Health Committee of the NMC.
+He also sits on the Health Committee of the NMC.
 Iwan is also a Parent Governor with Bryntirion Comprehensive School in Bridgend and is a Governor Representative on the School’s Health & Safety Committee, and the School’s Standards Committee.
 Iwan also works closely with the University’s Student Casework Unit, and has been involved with a number of working groups.
 Iwan has also liaised with the Law School in acting as a co-supervisor.
 Iwan represents the School of Care Sciences on the University Safeguarding Committee, and is also a member of the Fitness to Practise Advisory Group.
 Iwan has a number of hobbies – history, in particular 20th century world history and Welsh medieval history, general politics, swimming and running.
 Iwan is a member of a local running group.

 Module manager of three modules: